Present in United Kingdom

 Guidance on biosecurity is available from the UK Government website.

 The Forestry Commission commissioned surveys during 2014 of plane trees in London, and in 2015 of plane trees in other English cities, for evidence of canker stain of plane, caused by the Ceratocystis platani fungus.
 The surveyors also looked for evidence of Splanchnonema platani infection.

 The Forestry Commission also worked to raise awareness among plane tree owners and managers of the apparently increased safety hazard associated with Massaria, and the need to monitor trees' safety and take preventative action if the risk becomes unacceptable.

-The UK has European Union Protected Zone status for plane material to provide extra safeguards against accidental introductions of the plane tree wilt fungus on imported plane plants or wood.
-This also reduces the risk of further introductions of S. platani.
+The UK has European Union Protected Zone status for plane material to provide extra safeguards against accidental introductions of the canker stain of plane fungus (C. platani) on imported plane plants or wood.
+This also reduces the risk of further introductions of massaria.
 The legislation effectively bans the movement of plane plants into the UK unless they have been grown in an area free of plane tree wilt, and are accompanied by a plant passport certifying this.

 The UK Government website has explanations of the regulations applying to the importation of:

 - plants, seeds, cuttings or other planting material, or consult the Animal & Plant Health Agency; and

-- wood, timber and materials made of wood, or consult the Forestry Commission’s Plant Health Forestry Service.
+- wood, timber and materials made of wood, or consult the Forestry Commission’s Plant Health Service.

 Forest Research has isolated S. platani from the edges of branch lesions, from the decayed wood within the branches, and from twigs fallen from from plane trees growing in streets and parks across Europe.
 Around the edges of active lesions researchers frequently find:

 - the characteristic brown, multi-septate pycnidiospores; and